 The Naturalization Test for U.S citizenship Requirements

-The USCIS officer will determine the applicant fluency in the English language during the course of the eligibility interview on the Form N-400, application for naturalization.
+The USCIS officer will determine the applicant’s fluency; in the English language during the course of the eligibility interview on Form; application for naturalization.

 The applicant must be able to write one out of three given sentences correctly to prove his ability in English writing.
 The writing test vocabulary list will help you prepare very well to pass the writing test.